CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 d65e76c44437 as163h-Global_DNS-2-10.163.0.

-Please go to theirroot.hintsfile.
+Please go to their root.hints file.
 Inside the file, please change the IP addresses of the root name- servers to something else (random, e.g., changing 72 to 75 ), and then show how that affects the DNS resolution process (run the following commands).
 Please report and explain your observations.
 Please do remember to change them back after this task, because the subsequent tasks depend on them.